 DYSF, Dysferlin, Fer-1-like protein 1, FER1L1, LGMD2B, MMD1

-LS-B5162 is a mouse monoclonal antibody that LifeSpan has tested extensively in immunohistochemistry (IHC) and is an excellent antibody for use in formalin-fixed paraffin embedded tissues.
+LS-B802 is a rabbit polyclonal antibody that LifeSpan has tested extensively in immunohistochemistry (IHC) and is an excellent antibody for use in formalin-fixed paraffin embedded tissues.
 Multiple tissues were immunolabeled and the results were interpreted by a LifeSpan pathologist.
 This image shows an example of staining in formalin-fixed paraffin embedded tissue.
 Learn more about our IHC Validation procedure.
 All LSBio antibodies are 100% guaranteed.